BetterThanTomorrow/calva-docs/docs/customizing.md

 Something I use in IntelliJ/Cursive is the ability to select an expression and hit one of `(`, `[`, `{` to wrap it.
 And after wrapping the expression I don't want the selection anymore, so if I were wrapping `(foo)` then I would want to get `( | (foo))` where `|` would be my cursor.

-Here's how you can make this work with Calva Paredit: Update all of the `Paredit: Wrap Around ...` commands so that their respective shortcuts are the wrappers themselves and update the `when` clause to include `editorHasSelection` (otherwise when you open a paren and the next expression would get slurped in).
+Here's how you can make this work with Calva Paredit: Update all of the `Paredit: Wrap Around ...` commands so that their respective shortcuts are the wrappers themselves and update the `when` clause to include `editorHasSelection` (otherwise when you open a paren the next expression would get slurped in).

 The change would look like this in your `keybindings.json`: